 Automation is awesome – when everything is on schedule of course.
 If you have automatic triggers for things like lights, locks, security systems, etc. be sure they are overridden during the storm.

 If your door locks are magnetic, have an employee manually lock up the building.
 Magnetic locks require a power supply, so if the power goes out, your building could be open and unsecure.
 You should also make sure your key employees have an actual key in the event of an emergency.

-If you are planning to power down building circuits, be aware that access control systems work independently of servers, however do require power to operate, for this is better to get an specialist to do the work, luckyly you can find many local tradesmen online that specializes in many different works
+If you’re planning to power down building circuits, be aware that access control systems work independently of servers, however, do require power to operate.
+Don’t try to do this on your own.
+Find a professional to help.